CompCogNeuro/sims/ch9/stroop/README.md

 Now, let's train the network.

-* Do `Init` and `Step Trial` (go back to viewing `Act/Act`) to see a few training events -- standard error-driven learning is used to train the correct output for each case.
+* Do `Init` and `Step Trial` (go back to viewing `Act` -> `Act`) to see a few training events -- standard error-driven learning is used to train the correct output for each case.
 Click on `Train Epoch Plot` and then `Run` to train for 55 epochs.
 The network learns to produce the correct responses and `PctErr` goes to zero.

-* Go back to the `Network` view, select `Wts/r.Wt`, and click on the `gr` and `rd` Output units.
+* Go back to the `Network` view, select `Wts` -> `r.Wt`, and click on the `gr` and `rd` Output units.
 You can see that the network gradually learns to strengthen the connections to the correct output response for naming words *or* colors (it never sees both together during this pretraining).

 We next explore the differential weight strengths for the two pathways that develop as a result of training.
 Although the observed weight differences are not huge, they are enough to produce the behavioral effects of word reading being dominant over color naming.